ethereum-optimism/OPerating-manual/manual.md

 ## **Optimism Governance**
 ### **Governance Toolkit**

-The primary tools for Token House governance are currently:
+The primary tools for Optimism governance are currently:

 - [Token House Governance Contract:](https://optimistic.etherscan.io/address/0xcdf27f107725988f2261ce2256bdfcde8b382b10) The on-chain voting contract for Token House governance proposals.
 Where all Token House qualifying governance proposals are submitted for vote.
 - [Optimism Governance Portal:](https://vote.optimism.io/) A front-end interface that enables Token House members to delegate and vote their OP on-chain.
-- [The Citizens’ House Snapshot Space:](https://snapshot.org/#/citizenshouse.eth) A front-end interface that enables Citizens’ House members to veto Token House proposals.
+- [The Citizens’ House Snapshot Space:](https://snapshot.org/#/citizenshouse.eth) A front-end interface that enables Citizens’ House members to vote on proposals.
 - [The Optimism Forum:](http://gov.optimism.io/) A platform for discussion and deliberation about governance proposals.
 - [Discord:](https://discord-gateway.optimism.io/) For informal governance discussion and feedback.
-- [Github:](https://github.com/ethereum-optimism/ecosystem-contributions/issues) Grants (Mission Requests) are managed via issues in this public github repo
+- [Github:](https://github.com/ethereum-optimism/ecosystem-contributions/issues) Grants (Foundation Missions) are managed via issues in this public github repo
 - [Charmverse:](https://app.charmverse.io/op-grants/page-701220845245208) Home of the community-led Optimism Grants Council

 These tools or their uses may change over time as governance evolves.
 For example, additional user interfaces dedicated to governance councils may be developed in the future.
 Likewise, while voting currently takes place on-chain through the Governance Contract, successful votes are currently administered and implemented by the Optimism Foundation (see below), which should not be the case indefinitely.